-It is a district-wide policy that NO flowers, balloon bouquets, or candy may be delivered to students at school.
+It is a district-wide policy that NO flowers, balloon bouquets, candy, or deliveries from restaurants may be delivered to students at school.
+This includes Door Dash or any other services.
 Any deliveries will be returned to the business they came from.